atineoSE/automation_agents/README.md

 ## Obtain maximum exchange rate with OpenAdapt

 In this experiment, we record a demonstration of using the [x-rates website](https://www.x-rates.com/average/) to find the highest monthly average value of the USD/EUR exchange rate from 2022 to Jan 2025.

+# Troubleshooting

+Some operations were tricky and I couldn't make them work reliably, namely:
+* Visualizing a recording takes a long time.
+It takes many minutes before the visualization can be seen.
+The terminal seems to hang.